dustinpfister/game_offgrid/README.md

 }
 ```

 This way a history of sorts could be established to show what has been payed, and what is yet to be payed.
 When a certain game day comes around a simple 'payed' flag could be set to true to indicate that the amounts are to be tabulated and added to a sum, that will influence the players balance.
-When the history gets a bit long, the payed history could be added up into a sum that is then added to base.
+When the history gets a bit long, the payed history could be added up into a sum that is then added to the base.
 At which point the payed history could be cleared out.
 If the player for whatever reason stops working at the store, it could simply just remain as a base value, and look like this:

 ```json
 {